vetermanve/gatekeeper_php/README.md

-# verse_example
+# Gatekeeper PHP
-Example of site based on Verse Framework
+Telegram bot build on top of Verse Framework

+## The bot
+Bot is aimed to provide guard from bots and uncivilized behaviour in Telegram group